-&lt;sup>1 See https://rspg-spectrum.eu/wp-content/uploads/2020/02/RSPG20-005final-work programme 2020 and beyond.pdf
+&lt;sup>1 See https://rspg-spectrum.eu/wp-content/uploads/2020/02/RSPG20-005final-work programme 2020 and beyond.pdf.

-2. Some examples of possible options are represented by the Italian "club use" at 26 GHz, which follows the principle of "use-it-or-share-it", the spectrum pooling approach in the IMT-Bands, the Licensed Shared Access or the geolocation functionalities/geolocation database solutions.
+- 2. Some examples of possible approaches are represented by the Italian "club use" at 26 GHz, which follows the principle of "use-it-or-share-it", the spectrum pooling in the IMT-Bands, the Licensed Shared Access or the geolocation functionalities/geolocation database solutions.
 The current models could develop and improve, and furthermore new sharing models will occur in the future.
-It is recommended that Member States keep track of future developments.

-3. The RSPG invites Member States to consider network slicing and roaming agreements, as well as other forms of access to spectrum resources, as complementary elements to promote spectrum sharing.

-4. The RSPG seeks to nudge a change of mindset: all considerations in the field of spectrum made by policy makers, spectrum managers, users and industry should be done by pursuing better spectrum efficiency through more spectrum sharing, including by following the principles of "use-it-or-share-it".
+It is recommended that Member States keep track of future developments. - 3.
+Taking into account that not every spectrum sharing approach may be suited for every band, the RSPG is of the view that when designing a sharing framework, due considerations should be given to the propagation characteristics of the frequencies, the current and planned technological developments and the essential requirements of the services involved in the sharing approach. - 4.
+The RSPG invites Member States to consider network slicing and roaming agreements, as well as other forms of access to spectrum resources, as complementary elements to promote spectrum sharing. - 5.
+The RSPG seeks to nudge a change of mindset: all considerations in the field of spectrum made by policy makers, spectrum managers, users and industry should be done by pursuing better spectrum efficiency through more spectrum sharing, including by following the principle of "use-it-or-share-it".
+Various means could be exploited as appropriate for the objective of promoting sharing: fostering voluntary agreements, incentivising commitments, imposing obligations.